Saint Petroc

-Probably born in South Wales, he primarily ministered to the Britons of Devon (Dewnans) and Cornwall (Kernow) then forming the kingdom of Dumnonia where he is associated with a monastery at Padstow, which is named after him (Pedroc-stowe, or 'Petrock's Place').
+Probably born in South Wales, he primarily ministered to the Britons of Devon (Dewnens) and Cornwall (Kernow) then forming the kingdom of Dumnonia where he is associated with a monastery at Padstow, which is named after him (Pedroc-stowe, or 'Petrock's Place').
 Padstow appears to have been his earliest major cult centre, but Bodmin became the major centre for his veneration when his relics were moved to the monastery there in the later ninth century.
 Bodmin monastery became one of the wealthiest Cornish foundations by the eleventh century.
 There is a second ancient dedication to him nearby at Little Petherick or "Saint Petroc Minor".

 In Devon ancient dedications total a probable seventeen (plus Timberscombe just over the border in Somerset), mostly coastal and including one within the old Roman walls of Exeter as well as the villages of Petrockstowe and Newton St Petroc.
 In Wales his name is commemorated at St Petrox near Pembroke, Ferwig near Cardigan and Llanbedrog on the Llŷn Peninsula.
 He also became a popular saint in Brittany by the end of the tenth century.

 Life

 The earliest Life of Petroc states that he was a younger son of an unnamed Welsh chieftain: the twelfth century version known as the Gotha Life, written at Bodmin, identifies that king as Glywys of Glywysing (Orme 2000, p.
 215) and Petroc as a brother of Gwynllyw and uncle of Cadoc.

 He studied in Ireland, where later he is said to have been the teacher of Kevin of Glendalough.
 He made a pilgrimage to Rome, and returning to Cornwall, the wind and tide brought him to Trebetherick.
 He founded a monastery and school at Lanwethinoc (the church of Wethinoc, an earlier holy man), at the mouth of the river Camel on the North Cornish Coast.
 It came to be called Petrocs-Stow (Petroc's Place), now Padstow.

-St Guron founded a hermitage at Bodmin, but left for the coast upon the arrival of Petroc.
-St Guron's Well is located a at the western entrance to the churchyard of St Petroc's Church, Bodmin.
+Guron founded a hermitage at Bodmin, but left for the coast upon the arrival of Petroc.
+St Guron's Well is located at the western entrance to the churchyard of St Petroc's Church, Bodmin.
 All accounts indicate that Petroc retired from Padstow to Bodmin.

-Petroc ministered throughout Dumnonia, which included Kernow (Cornwall), and parts of Dewnans (Devon), Somerset and Dorset.
+Petroc ministered throughout Dumnonia, which centred in Dewnans (Devon), and included Kernow (Cornwall), Somerset and Dorset.
 He also served in Brittany.

 Petroc founded churches in Little Petherick and in many parts of Britain, Wales and Brittany.
 He is said to have converted Constantine of Cornwall to Christianity by saving a deer Constantine was hunting.
 Constantine later established a hermitage at what is now called Constantine Bay.
 After thirty years, legend says that Petroc went on the pilgrimage to Rome by way of Brittany.
 The place of his death was reputedly at a house belonging to a family named Rovel, thought to be a farm now called Treravel near Little Petherick.